opendatacube/datacube-ows/docs/cfg_layers.rst

 Some requests require more CPU and memory resources than are available (or that the system administrator wishes to make available to a single request).
-Datacube-ows provides several mechanisms to help allow expensive requests to terminate early, avoiding excessive resource consumption.
+Datacube-ows provides several mechanisms to avoid excessive resource consumption by either:

+1. progressively increasing the cache-control header max-age value to allow expensive requests to be cached for longer and prevent cheap requests from flooding the cache; and/or

+2. terminating potentially expensive queries early, preventing them from consuming excessive resources.

 These mechanisms are configured in the "resource_limits" section, which is a dictionary with two independent sub-sections